kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 ##### 2. High-Bandwidth Memory (HBM)

 HBM is nearly sold out until 2026.
 Production growth is projected at 45% annually, but demand is growing faster.
 This represents a hard constraint on AI training and inference capacity.
-Micron's strategic pivot from consumer memory to HBM represents a constraint-aware capital allocation: exiting low-value-per-wafer products to reallocate toward bottlenecks where supply is limited and demand is exploding.
+Industry reporting confirms the severity: contract prices for DRAM and NAND nearly doubled between September and December 2025, with a 16Gb DDR5 chip rising from \$6.84 to \$27.20.[^22] Micron's strategic pivot from consumer memory to HBM represents a constraint-aware capital allocation: exiting low-value-per-wafer products to reallocate toward bottlenecks where supply is limited and demand is exploding.
+The company announced plans to exit the consumer memory business entirely by February 2026, redirecting focus toward HBM and enterprise-grade products.[^23]

 HBM's thermal efficiency makes each wafer more valuable as grid constraints tighten.
 This creates a compounding advantage: the constraint that binds AI data centers (power) increases the value of the constraint that binds AI chips (memory).